chicagopython/chipy.org/README.md

     make migrate

-Note: After executing `make migrate`, there will be an error message.
-If the message reads `psycopg2.ProgrammingError: relation "django_site" does not exist`, you can ignore this error message.

-Confirm that the migrations were successful.
+You can confirm that the migrations were successful.
 To do this, run `make shell` , which gives you a Bash shell within Docker.
 Then run `python manage.py migrate --list` .
 This shows a list of all the migrations.
 Make sure each migration has a marked checkbox, such as `[X] 0001_initial` .
 Then exit out of the shell by typing `exit` .

-If after running `make migrate` for the first time, you get a different error message than the message above, you should troubleshoot it.

 Next, you should create a superuser to use to login to the site admin with.

-    docker-compose exec web ./manage.py createsuperuser
+    make super

 Finally, you should be able to visit your site by entering the following in your url bar: